JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 ```

 ### JargonSkillBuilder
-`JargonSkillBuilder` wraps the ASK skill builder, and handles all details of intializing the Jargon SDK,
+`JargonSkillBuilder` wraps the ASK skill builder, and handles all details of initializing the Jargon SDK,
 installing request and response interceptors, and so on.
 ```javascript
 const skillBuilder = new Jargon.JargonSkillBuilder().wrap(Alexa.SkillBuilders.custom())